borntofrappe/borntofrappe/README.md

   The solution is inspired by the example app [hn.svelte.dev](https://github.com/sveltejs/kit/blob/master/examples/hn.svelte.dev/src/app.html#L9)

 - updated `__layout.svelte` to include the toggle and breadcrumb navigation side by side.
 The two are included in a `<div>` and an `Introduction` component <!-- alternative names: foreward, prelude, beginning, launch pad, lead-in -->

+- fixed the date included in the `<time>` element.
+The `datetime` attribute and the label included in between the `<time>` tags were accidentally one and the same.
+Additionally, the label was off by one month, since the month value starts at `0`; decide whether or not to cope with this in the frontmatter or in `blog/index.svelte`.